bibmode/memogen-backend/README.md

 ## Overview

-### The challenge
+### The challenge:

-Perform the following activities using any Web-Based programming language and SQL database software:
 - Perform the adding of user/s to SQL database with limited privileges (own choice) via web-based interface.
 - Develop a web-based login page for the authentication of users before the system's access.
 - Create a webpage that will display the user's assigned privileges every after successful entry to the system.

-APIs should be able to:
+### APIs should be able to:
--
+- Get the tasks and notes of the user logged in
+- Post new task and memo to the database under the user's id
+- Update tasks' and memos' details by their ids
+- Get tasks and notes by inputted keywords

 ### Screenshot